 Veni Markovski was born 1968 in Skopie, Macedonia.
 He started working on the Internet in

-in Sofia, Bulgaria.
 By 1993 he co-founded the second in history Internet Service Provider

 In 1995 he co-founded the Bulgarian Internet Society.